16th January 2020 • Emma Cooper

-All are valid reasons to seek an autism diagnosis but my answer when asked this question, particularly to more well-off families who can pay for private tutoring or don’t need to access the benefit system, is much the same.
+All are valid reasons to seek a diagnosis for your autistic child but my answer, when asked this question, particularly to more well-off families who can pay for private tutoring or don’t need to access the benefits system, is much the same.

 The diagnosis is not a label, the diagnosis is the first point of safeguarding.